mawah/ImageClassificationAzureMLWorkBench/Part 2_ Image Classification Website.md

 1. You will need an azure paid or trial subscription.
 To sign up for a subscription refer to the following guide https://azure.microsoft.com/en-us/get-started/?v=17.39

-2. Ensure that you have completed Parts 1 to 4 of this tutorial.

-3. Downloaded images.zip file from https://github.com/akegramener/INatImages
+2. Downloaded images.zip file from https://github.com/akegramener/INatImages

-4. Upload the Images.zip to an azure storage blob container.
+3. Upload the Images.zip to an azure storage blob container.
     If you need further assistance on how to create a blob container and SAS URL follow the steps below:

   1. Create a Storage Account and blob container– Refer to the following guide